geltz/micro/README.md

-micro is a sound engine and effects processor with a pyqt6 interface.
+micro is a waveform-centered sound engine and effects processor with a pyqt6 interface.

 it isolates regions of an audio sample and applies various effects.